TheThingsNetwork/docs/_content/lora/lora.md

 The further a signal travels, the weaker it becomes.
 This is called [free-space path loss](https://en.wikipedia.org/wiki/Free-space_path_loss) (FSPL).
 FSPL is not the same for all signals.
 The higher the radio frequency at which you communicate, the higher the FSPL.
 To obtain a longer range you therefore want to communicate at a lower frequency.

 When you send out a signal, it will travel through the air, lose some of its energy due to FSPL, and arrive at the receiver as a very weak signal.
 If this is the case you are lucky.
 Along the path the signal travels along it can be obstructed by trees, mountains, buildings, cars, or any other object in the way.
 Some objects let a part of the signal pass, but this causes a big loss in the strength of the signal, and therefore the distance it can travel.
-The rule of thumb is to keep a open path between the transmitter and receiver - also known as Line of Sight.
+The rule of thumb is to keep an open path between the transmitter and receiver - also known as Line of Sight.

 A radio signal can also be reflected by solid objects.
 If the receiver receives the signal directly from the transmitter, there is a good chance that it will also receive another copy of it that was reflected by some object, or even by the surface of the earth.
 When these two copies of the signal arrive at the same time, or almost at the same time, they can corrupt each other.
 In this case you are not able to decode the data inside the radio signal.
 To prevent reflections from happening it is a good principle to keep not only the Line of Sight path free, but also some area around it.
 This is called the [Fresnel zone](https://en.wikipedia.org/wiki/Fresnel_zone).
 It is good to note that a free Fresnel zone is important for a good radio link, but can be difficult to guarantee.
 Especially when one of the radios is mobile.